demisto/content/Packs/Compliance/README.md

-Compliance pack is the base pack for compliance-related packs, such as HIPAA breach notification, US breach notification, and GDPR breach notification.
+This Compliance content pack contains essential incidents fields that are used in the compliance-related packs.
-This Compliance content pack contains essential incidents fields and scripts that are being used in the compliance-related packs.
+The BreachConfirmationHTML script is used in a dynamic field in the HIPAA Breach Notification Incident layout to indicate if a breach was confirmed.

 _For more information, visit our [Cortex XSOAR Developer Docs](https://xsoar.pan.dev/docs)_